 “’Bout which one?”

 “Both.
-I’ve heard gossip from society tattle-tales who believe Mr. B carries an unsavory reputation.
-Those rumors, however, were never substantiated.”
+I’ve heard gossip from society tattle-tales about Mr. B. Those rumors, however, were never substantiated.”

 “Old hens do like to cluck, don’t they?”